syncfusion-content/xamarin-docs/Xamarin/SfCalendar/How-To.md

 {% endtabs %}

-## How to Perform an Operation when the Selected Date Get Changed?
+## How to get the selected date range from the calendar?

 We can perform an operation when the selected date get changed using [SelectionChanged](https://help.syncfusion.com/cr/cref_files/xamarin/sfcalendar/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~SelectionChanged_EV.html) event which returns the dates selected and dates deselected from the `SfCalendar`.